Integrated Training

 The difference is that the students will graduate with the ATPL examinations completed.
 This is called "Frozen ATPL".
 The pilot then has 7 years to upgrade his license from CPL(A)/MEIR to ATPL(A).

-An Integrated training path is the usual training path for airline cadets (airline sponsored) and it is also the recommended training path for those who plan to self-finance their training and which to fly for an airline one day.
+An Integrated training path is the usual training path for airline cadets (airline sponsored) and it is also the recommended training path for those who plan to self-finance their training and wish to fly for an airline one day.

-The 6 steps of our Integrated Training
+The 5 steps of our Integrated Training

-Then examine yourself and ask your family and friends.
-How good is your English?
-Candidates should have IELTS 5.5 or higher.
 Do you like to learn new things?
 Do you like working with machines?
 Are you intrigued by new technology?
 Can you work under pressure?

 You can expect many tests and examinations, not only when you are a student, but throughout your pilot career.